 Occasional waxing or mild polishing of your vehicle by hand may be necessary to remove residue from the paint finish.
 You can get GM-approved cleaning products from your dealer.
-See "Appearance Care and Materials" in the Index.
+See Vehicle Care/Appearance Materials on page 5-103.

-Your vehicle has a "basecoat/clearcoat" paint finish.
+If your vehicle has a "basecoat/clearcoat" paint finish.
 The clearcoat gives more depth and gloss to the colored basecoat.
 Always use waxes and polishes that are non-abrasive and made for a basecoat/clearcoat paint finish.